rcgla/volunteer-central-site/README.md

 * Activities should inherit the usertype visibility of their parent event, and are also able to narrow it down further via applying a different usertype that has a narrower scope than the event setting.
 * In addition to usertype visibility, activities may be restricted in visibility to only the roles and user groups participating in that activity.

+#### Photos

+Photos are organized by user and event; a standalone user does not have a photo, but when they are placed in an event, they can have a photo.

+UI idea: import user's most recent photo to new event placements

-TODO
+## TODO

+### Activities + role, activities + user groups
 * user groups may participate in activities, e.g. band practice with "band #2"
 * roles may participate in activities, e.g. front desk checkin with "Front desk support".
-It's complicated (see events.json 'roles' property).
+It's complicated (see events.json 'roles' property for a sketch of what we need to store in DB).
 * restrictVisibility option

-#### Photos

-Photos are organized by user and event; a standalone user does not have a photo, but when they are placed in an event, they can have a photo.

-UI idea: import user's most recent photo to new event placements
+### Document templates

+* See `volunteer-central-db/initial-schema/tables/TODO` for an outline of the document template system.
+* This will be used for creating application, waiver, and other user form data storage.